Best Dog Food for Puppies

-How Long to Feed Puppy Food
+How Long Do Puppies Need to Eat Puppy Food?

 However, there are exceptions when it comes to switching from puppy food to adult food.
 For example, large and giant breed dogs should remain on puppy food until they reach maturity at about two years old.
 Because of their size, it takes longer for their bodies to grow and mature.
 You should always consult your veterinarian before switching foods to make sure you’re feeding a food that meets your dog or puppy’s individual needs.

-How to Switch Dog Food
+How to Gradually Switch Dog Food for Your Puppy

 Switching dog food cold turkey is typically not recommended, as it can lead to major stomach upset for your dog or puppy.
 Instead, make sure you’re switching from the old food to the new food over a course of seven days (aka the seven day switch).
 This allows your pup to grow familiar with their new food and it helps alleviate tummy troubles that come from switching to a new food too fast.
 Here is the recommended breakdown of the seven day switch: